zico20/zico20/README.md

 <!-- ║                  CONTACT                                     ║ -->
 <!-- ╚══════════════════════════════════════════════════════════════╝ -->

-## 📬 &nbsp;Let's Connect
+## 📬 &nbsp;Let's build something

 <div align="center">

-Got an interesting project?
-A remote role?
-Or just want to say hi?
+Have a project in mind, a role to discuss, or just want to say hi?
-**My inbox is always open.** ⚡
+**My inbox is always open — I usually reply within a day.** ⚡

 <br/>